About

 The London Group Today

 The London Group is a thriving democratic artists’ collective practicing in all disciplines, from painting and sculpture to moving image, digital and performance, with a full annual events programme in London around the UK and abroad.
-The London Group currently holds many of its events at The Cello Factory, Waterloo, London.
+The London Group exhibits in wide range of exciting venues around London and the UK.

 Working Committee